- How Sleep Works

-Pima cotton is a sister plant because it’s similar in that it’s also long staple cotton but was developed to grow in the US more than 100 years ago.
-Pima can be a good choice, but many experts see Egyptian cotton as the gold standard of sheet fabric.
+Another variety of cotton, Pima is a sister plant to Egyptian cotton, also known as “Supima cotton”.
+Pima is similar in that it’s also long staple cotton but was developed to grow in the US more than 100 years ago.
+Pima is considered the closest in quality to Egyptian cotton, which many experts see as the gold standard of sheet fabric.

 Egyptian cotton is a top choice because of comfort and performance.
 Many five-star hotels only use Egyptian cotton bedding because of the luxury feel their upscale clients prefer.
 Here’s a quick look at some of the benefits of this unique fabric:

 Cotton can typically be categorized into three classifications of staples:

 |Up to 1.125″ long||Between 1.125″ and 1.25″ long||Between 1.375″ and 2″ long|

 |Most common, often used in denim and flannel||Smooth, silky, durable material||Extremely soft and silky, highest quality|